-All these studies assume that the impact of marketing activities such as the price and promotions on product sales remains constant over time.
-In practice, the effect of prices and promotions may change due to the many non-controllable factors which may include, for instance, changing economic conditions, changes in consumer tastes, and the entry of new competitors etc., some of which are neither observable or measurable (Wildt, 1976; Wildt & Winer, 1983).
-Customers may become more sensitive to prices and promotions during an economic crunch.
-They may change their tastes due to factors including their familiarity with the product, and their changing lifestyle and social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
-When a new competitor enters the market, the effect of prices and promotions of the focal product may decrease not only because the new competitor launches their marketing activities but also because customers seek variety.
-In the year of 2014, the German low-price retail chain Aldi opened more than 400 stores in the United States, leading to changes in customer grocery purchasing habits, which then put pressures on existing retail chains (Loeb, 2014).
+These studies assume that the impact of marketing activities such as the price and promotions on product sales remains constant over time.
+In practice, the effect of prices and promotions on sales may change because of external non-controllable factors which may include, for instance, changing economic conditions, changes in consumer tastes and the entry of new competitors etc. Some of these effects are also neither observable or measurable (Wildt, 1976; Wildt & Winer, 1983).
+For example, customers can become more sensitive to prices and promotions during an economic crunch.
+Customers may also change their tastes due to their familiarity with the product and their changing lifestyles and social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
+When a new competitor enters the market, the effect of prices and promotions of the focal product may decrease not only because of the marketing activities launched by the new competitor, but also because customers seek variety.
+In the year of 2014, the German discounting retail chain Aldi opened more than 400 stores in the United States, leading to changes in customer grocery purchasing habits which exerted severe competitive pressure on other retail chains (Loeb, 2014).

-Under any of the circumstances described above, conventional models which use constant parameters to represent the effect of the price and promotions may potentially be subject to the structural change problem (Allen & Fildes, 2001; Armstrong, 2001).
-As a result, the forecasts generated by these models could be biased and less accurate.
-The structural change problem has been addressed by previous studies (see a summary in M. P. Clements & Hendry, 1999), but has been overlooked in forecasting retailer product sales.
-In this study, we propose new methods to generate more accurate forecasts by taking into account the problem of structural change.
-Specifically, we propose the Autoregressive Distributed Lag (ADL) models with the Intercept Correction method and the ADL model with the Estimation Window Combining method.
-The former estimates and offset the bias, and the latter resorts to forecast combination to achieve an effective trade-off between the reduced forecast bias and the inflated forecasting error variance.
+Under any of the circumstances that have been described above, forecasting models assuming constant effects of the price and promotions may potentially be subject to the problem of structural changes (Allen & Fildes, 2001; Armstrong, 2001).
+As a result, the forecasts generated by these models will potentially be biased and less accurate.
+The structural change problem has been addressed by previous studies (see a summary in M. P. Clements & Hendry, 1999) but has been overlooked in the domain of forecasting retailer product sales.
+In this study, we propose new methods by taking into account the problem of structural change.
+Specifically, we propose the Autoregressive Distributed Lag (ADL) models with the Estimation Window Combining method and the ADL model with the Intercept Correction method.
+The former combines different sets of forecasts generated by the same ADL model but with different estimation windows.
+The latter adjusts the final forecasts using the estimate of the forecast bias.

-Our research in the domain of retail forecasting in particular at SKU level is significant for the following reasons.
-First, our research is the first research which investigates the structural change problem in forecasting retailer product sales.
-The final results indicate that the proposed models have superior forecasting performance compared to conventional models.
+Our research falls in the domain of retail forecasting and makes the following contributions.
+First, our proposed methods have superior forecasting performance compared to conventional models which do not account for the problem of structural change.
+Our research is, as far as we are aware, the first to investigate the problem of structural change in forecasting retailer product sales.
 Second, our proposed methods focus on effectively utilizing available promotional information and thus do not incur additional costs for data collection.
-Third, our research provides an evaluation of various forecasting methods which offers operational guidance to not only retailers but also to manufacturers when competitive promotional information is unavailable.
-Fourth, the methods we propose are fully automatic and easy to implement compared to Huang et al. (2014).
+Thus, our research provides an evaluation of various forecasting methods which offers operational guidance to not only retailers but also to manufacturers when competitive promotional information is unavailable.
+Third, the methods we propose are fully automatic and easy to implement.